sigstore/cosign-installer/README.md

 ## Usage

-This action currently supports both Linux and macOS runners (Windows support coming soon!)
+This action currently supports GitHub-provided Linux, macOS and Windows runners (self-hosted runners may not work).

 Add the following entry to your Github workflow YAML file: